 One issue a dam may have is uterine insufficiency or inertia.
 In this condition, the dam has too few effective contractions.
 Veterinarians divide uterine insufficiency into two types: primary and secondary.

-- In primary, the dam doesn’t begin an active labor.
+- In the primary, the dam doesn’t begin an active labor.
 In other words, a temperature drop and the dam’s behavior indicates labor should be happening, but no puppies are whelped.

 A veterinarian should be called if after four hours the next puppy has not been whelped.
 Failure for the puppy to appear could be caused by uterine insufficiency or some problem with the puppy.
 Uterine insufficiency accounts for 40 to 70% of all maternally caused dystocias.